aochmann/actions-download-artifact/README.md

 # Download artifact GitHub Action

 An action that downloads and extracts uploaded artifact by name.
+Download artifact from repository - it's not dependent by any workflow.

 ## Usage